kalviumcommunity/S51_Football_Clubs/README.md

 ## Idea

-The idea behind this project is to List all the football clubs, and compare and contrast the different teams across different leagues, Countries, and players.The Project also intend to provide some insight and lesson for football fans.
+The idea behind this project is to List all the football clubs, and compare and contrast the different teams across different leagues, Countries, and players.
+The Project also intend to provide some insight and lesson for football fans.

 ## Features